 - Master data development and long term data management

 - New hire training (new employees and new to role employees)

 - Report development, management, and distribution

-Many organizations use only a small percentage of the functionality of their systems because they view the implementation as the end of the road.
-Treat the implementation as the beginning of the journey to help ensure long term success.
+Many managers only use a small percentage of the functionality of their systems because they view the implementation as the end of the road.
+Treat the implementation as the beginning of the journey to long-term success.
 For example:

 - System training integrates training on the process with the keystroke training for the software.

 - Make sure people understand why they need to do something in the system.

 - Use role based training in order to go into detail of what is expected of the people in various roles

 - Training doesn’t stop after the initial implementation.